 Gilles Sayer is one of our most trusted clients.
-We especially like the fact he is open minded, smart, fun and has a rich background in Structured Finance, Trade Finance and advisory.
+We especially like the fact that he is open minded, smart, fun and has a rich background in Structured Finance, Trade Finance and advisory.
 Some of the well known companies he has worked for are BNP Paribas, Crédit Agricole CIB, as well as Riverdale Commodities as Managing Director and CEO.
 We are delighted to share with you this interview.

 Getting deals in the bag certainly provides moments of huge satisfaction and a sense of belonging to a great team.
 More important than all that, though, I would rate working for one particular “boss” during my banking career as the most rewarding thing.
 People are everything.